-In accordance with the CCO's 2021 position statement on Systemic Cancer Treatment Administration: Initial and Continuing Competency Standards for RNs, all registered nurses administering systemic parenteral therapy to patients with cancer, regardless of setting, should attain theoretical knowledge as well as maintain their competence on a regular basis.
+In accordance with the CCO's 2021 position statement on Systemic Cancer Treatment Administration: Initial and Continuing Competency Standards for RNs, all nurses administering systemic parenteral therapy to patients with cancer, regardless of setting, should attain theoretical knowledge as well as maintain their competence on a regular basis.
 Therefore, nurses who take the de Souza Chemotherapy Competency Maintenance Course (CCMC) should follow the maintenance cycle every 12 to 24 months.

 The Chemotherapy Competency Maintenance Course (CCMC) is a self-paced course that is designed for nurses who have already completed the Provincial Standardized Chemotherapy and Biotherapy (PSCB) course.